SystemsApproach/ops/control.rst

 * `display-name`: A human-readable name that is shown in the GUI.

 As these fields are common to all models, we omit them from the per-model descriptions that follow.
-Note that we use upper case to denote a model (e.g., `Enterprise`) and lower case to denote a field within a model (e.g., `enterprise`).
+In the following, we use upper case to denote a model (e.g., `Enterprise`) and lower case to denote a field within a model (e.g., `enterprise`).

 5.3.1 Enterprises
 ~~~~~~~~~~~~~~~~~

-Aether is deployed in enterprises, and so needs to define
+Aether is deployed in enterprises, and so defines a representative set
-representative set of organizational abstractions.
-These include
+of organizational abstractions.
+These include `Enterprise`, which
-`Enterprise`, which forms the root of a customer-specific
+forms the root of a customer-specific hierarchy.
+The `Enterprise`
-hierarchy.
-The `Enterprise` model is referenced by many other objects,
+model is referenced by many other objects, and allows those objects to
-and allows those objects to be scoped to a particular Enterprise for
-ownership and role-based access control purposes. `Enterprise`
+be scoped to a particular Enterprise for ownership and role-based
-contains the following fields:
+access control purposes. `Enterprise` contains the following fields:

 * `connectivity-service`: A list of backend subsystems that implement
   connectivity for this enterprise.
 Corresponds to an API endpoint to